dmakvh/eureka/Getting-started-with-Eureka.md

 Eureka can be run in both the AWS and the non-AWS environments.
 Following are the prerequisites.

+**If you are running in the cloud environment, please pass in the java commandline property_ -Deureka.datacenter=cloud_ so that the Eureka Client/Server knows to initialize the information specific to AWS cloud.**

 # Prerequisites

 ## Eureka Server